blazegraph/tinkerpop3/README.md

 #### Putting it all together: The Crew

 Here is how the Tinkerpop3 "Crew" dataset looks when loaded into Blazegraph.
-(Human-friendly IDs have been assigned for vertices and edge UUIDs have been abbreviated to 5 characters for brevity):
+Human-friendly IDs have been assigned to vertices and edge UUIDs have been abbreviated to 5 characters for brevity.

     blaze:tinkergraph rdfs:label "software" ;
                       blaze:name "tinkergraph" .